 The Domestic Recruitment Team offers guided campus tours for schools groups (years 10-12) facilitated by a current University of Adelaide Student.
 Please visit the Teacher & Career Counsellors site for more information.

 Wirltu Yarlu also offers tailored tours for Aboriginal and Torres Strait Islander students.
 Parents, caregivers and other family members are also welcome.

-For individuals and other groups who wish to explore the University at their own pace, we have produced a Self-Guided Tour brochure that can be downloaded or picked up from the following distribution points:
+For individuals and other groups who wish to explore the University at their own pace, we have produced a self-guided tour brochure.

 Australia's first agricultural college was established at Roseworthy, 50km north of Adelaide, in 1883, and joined forces with the University of Adelaide in 1991.
 Roseworthy is an internationally renowned centre for excellence in dryland agriculture and animal production.
 Located on a 1600 hectare property, the campus includes a working farm on which students gain practical experience and training.

 Research and teaching is aided by the University of Adelaide's Roseworthy Veterinary Hospital based on the campus which offer a complete range of veterinary care, diagnostic services and student teaching facilities supervised by experienced and compassionate veterinary professionals.